 where —

-“A” is the election funding reimbursement amount immediately before 1 July in a year; and
+A is the election funding reimbursement amount immediately before 1 July in a year; and

-“B” is the CPI number published for the March quarter in the year; and
+B is the CPI number published for the March quarter in the year; and

-“C” is the CPI number published for the March quarter in the previous year.
+C is the CPI number published for the March quarter in the previous year.

 (3) In subsection (2) —

-“CPI” means the all groups consumer price index for Perth published by the Australian Statistician referred to in section 5 of the Australian Bureau of Statistics Act 1975 of the Commonwealth.
+CPI means the all groups consumer price index for Perth published by the Australian Statistician referred to in section 5 of the Australian Bureau of Statistics Act 1975 of the Commonwealth.

 (4) If, for a particular financial year, adjustment of the election funding reimbursement amount would reduce the amount, the amount is not to be adjusted for the year.